-Careers in Education 1 2 Credits Gr 10 11 Course: 4351-4357 Careers in Education 1 z Credits Gr.
-10. 11 Louise: 4331-433/
+Careers in Education 1 2 Credits Gr.
+10, 11 Course: 5351-5357

 Are you interested in a career related to Early Childhood Education?
 Do you enjoy working with children?
 This course will introduce the basic knowledge needed to pursue a career in education, whether it is an early childhood learning center, an elementary school or other child-oriented institution.
 Learn how to set up a classroom environment and how to maintain the health, safety and nutrition of the children in your charge.
 You will explore different philosophies in early childhood education, familiarize yourself with children's literature, learn about behavior management and receive an introduction to curriculum and lesson planning.
 In addition, you will work in the Purple Panther Preschool and get hands-on experience with pre-school children between the ages of 3 and 4 years old.